What is Semantic Search?

 - Entity-seeking Queries are used to mine the knowledge graph or knowledge database and find the correct entity.

-- Canonical Queries create the connection between the different variations to search for any given fact or entity.
+- Canonical Queries create the connection between the different keyword variations to search for any given fact or entity.

 The evolution from lexical search to semantic search.